 His Coding Beginnings

-He was obsessed with computers from an early age.
+Bill Gates Obsession with Coding is from an early age.
 He wrote his first software program at the age of 13.
 During his teenage years, he founded Traf-o-data that sold traffic counting systems to local governments.
 In his high school, he helped in forming a group of programmers who computerized their school’s payroll system.
 He initially declined the school but a year later he was able to come up with an idea to make it work.
 He narrates in his blog that there was a PDP-10 in the physics building in his high school.
 Along with Paul, he used to go to the physics building in the early hours of the morning to use it.

 His Sophomore Year at Harvard